Cranial Bones Muscle Tension and Depression The Correlation

 When we think of psychological disorders such as depression, we immediately think that there is an underlying emotional problem or that the problem originates from the mind.
 This is due to the individual’s inability to cope with or manage the experience of some traumatic or stressful event.
 There is never usually an assumption that these disorders may have a correlation with some physiological problem that is occurring within the victim’s body.
 However, with continuous probing and the drive to better understand these illnesses researchers are now finding overwhelming evidence that there is a positive correlation between the physiological (muscle tension and cranial bones) and the psychological (depression).
 It is important to note that these relationships are not defined as causative as one has to occur for the other to, and that when one set of circumstances increases the other may increase with it.

-In addition, individuals with mis-alignments or subluxation, not just restriction, of certain cranial bones exhibited mental health issues inclusive of depression.
-In cases where there is sphenoid misalignment or jamming, patients experienced heightened migraines, headaches, depression, moodiness and psychological disturbances.
+In addition, individuals with mis-alignments or subluxation of cranial bones, not just restriction, of certain cranial bones exhibited mental health issues inclusive of depression.
+In cases where there is sphenoid bone misalignment or jamming, patients experienced heightened migraines, headaches, depression, moodiness and psychological disturbances.
 For cases of occipital, frontal and palate mis-alignments the commonality of the occurrence of headaches and psychological effects, such as personality changes and inappropriate behavior cannot go unnoticed.

 Muscle Tension and depression

-Other muscles will become tense as the restriction or mis-alignment of the cranial bones will affect the brain centers, the brain stem, cranial nerves, spinal nerves, blood and cerebro-spinal fluid (CSF).
+Other muscles will become tense as the restriction or mis-alignment of the cranial bones will affect the brain centers, the brain stem, cranial nerves, spinal nerves, blood and cerebrospinal fluid (CSF).
 As the stress message is passed on, muscles throughout the body will tighten in response to the disruption of the dural membrane and its function.
 As such, the individual may feel muscle tension in the neck and lower back as well.
 Because of concussion or a head knock the body is locked into fight/flight neurologically.
 There are other cranial neuro reflexes that become disorganized also.

 The Correlation with Depression

 The case is the same for that of muscle tension.
 There are so many factors that cause muscle tension and that a prolonged depressive state affects the tonicity of the muscles.
-As equally, individuals that were experiencing prolonged contraction of muscles or muscle tension, exhibited signs of depression.
+Individuals that are experiencing prolonged muscle tension often exhibit signs of depression.
 This is due to the individual’s fight/flight systems inability to properly deactivate.
 What we have here is an over active adrenal surge due to head injury and jammed cranial bones.
 This will persist until all the neuro reflexes of the skull are reset including the gait reflexes.